-People Create and own assets that contribute to society and communities, impacting lives positively.
-Partnerships Collaborate across UBS, our stakeholders and the industry to accelerate the sustainable agenda and maximize impact globally.
-In practice, this means ensuring comprehensive and ever-evolving climate risk and opportunity analyses (and necessary action plans) are built into sourcing, investment decision, ownership and exit phases of our assets.
+Collaborate across UBS, our stakeholders and the industry to accelerate the sustainable agenda and maximize impact globally.

+In practice, this means ensuring comprehensive and ever-evolving climate risk and opportunity analyses (and necessary action plans, where possible or relevant) are built into sourcing, investment decision, ownership and exit phases of our assets.
 Social impact is also considered, where relevant.
-This is integrated in the investment process and consistently applied across all of REPM, from direct real estate to indirect private equity to agriculture and the many varied business areas.
-Further information on approaches in each business is in the following pages and available on request.
+This is integrated in the investment process and applied across REPM, from direct real estate to indirect private equity to agriculture and the many varied business areas where relevant.
+Further information on specific approaches in each business is in the following pages and available on request.